 Watch your payroll

-You are likely going to need extra help during the holidays, but with the slower shopping month of September upon you it can be extremely helpful to your assets to cut down on the number of employees' overtime hours.
-You are doing more with less during the pandemic but that shouldn't be an opportunity to pay too much.
-With school starting up, this often is easier than it first seems.
+You will need extra help during the holidays, but with the slower shopping month of September upon you it can be extremely helpful to your assets to cut down on the number of employees' overtime hours.
+You are doing more with less but that shouldn't be an opportunity to pay too much.

 The shopping season is coming, but fewer people shop during September as they too prepare for the expenses of the coming gifting season.
 Offering a slimmer, less diversified inventory during this month will help to reduce the money you spend on your stock so you can prepare for the heavy ordering to come.
 Consider doing a physical inventory at the end of the month to get accurate counts for reorders.